-- ▶ Before disconnecting the robot system from the power supply, start the "Shipping position" program in horstFX and leave it to run in full.
-This brings the robot to the correct position for shipping/transport. - ▶ Alternatively, use the Free Movement software control to bring the robot to the transport position, as shown in the illustration above. - ▶ Disassemble the robot system from the mounting surface (see 5.2.1) - ► Securely package the robot, Panel, and Control. - ▶ During further transport, the robot system must be secured against toppling over and falling down.
+▶ Before disconnecting the robot system from the power supply, start the "Shipping position" program in horstOS and leave it to run in full.
+This brings the robot to the correct position for shipping/transport.

+- ▶ Alternatively, use the free movement software control to bring the robot to the transport position, as shown in the illustration above (axis positions: All axes at 0.00°) - ▶ Disassemble the robot system from the mounting surface (see subsection Disassembly). - ▶ Using the 4 screws provided (DIN 7984, M10x16), mount the transport aid on the robot base. - Securely package the robot, Panel, and Control. - ▶ During further transport, the robot system must be secured against toppling over and falling down.

-For transport, the robot system must be in the original packaging from fruitcore robotics.
-The robot system, especially the control have to be transported upright.
-Paletts are suitable for this purpose
+For transport, the robot system must be in the original packaging.
+The robot system, especially Control has to be transported upright.
+Pallets are suitable for this purpose.